Last Updated: January 3, 2020

-Say you want to take Sherlock Holmes and use it in your own work.
+Say you want to take Sherlock Holmes and use it in your work.

 If Sherlock Holmes is still protected by copyright, then you’ll either need to: